BrakingChanges/SSA-eAIP/docs/Aerodromes/Kenya/Jomo Kenyatta (HKJK)/approach.md

 | 5  | 7,010 |
 | 4  | 6,690 |
 | 3  | 6,370 |

+### Runway 24 Terrain Clearance
+To provide adequate terrain clearance for departures on Runway 24 who are not on a SID, the aircraft should intercept the 210º radial of the NV VOR and continue climb until FL95 then making a right turn.

 ## Approach Data
 This may be useful in sequencing arrivals.